3 Options for Buying Your Parents a Home

-But first you should know how a second home mortgage works and how you want to list the property on the home loan.
+But first, you should know how a second home mortgage works and how you want to list the property on the home loan.
 Is it a second home or investment property?
 There are differences, and they can affect the loan rate and your taxes.

 “If you can qualify — if you’ve got the income and the assets and the credit,” then buying a home for your parents is a smart option, Fleming says.

 When paying taxes on a second home, you can still deduct the mortgage interest and property taxes on the second home and your primary home.
-However, if you already a second home and have mortgages on it and your primary home, you can only claim the mortgage interest deduction on two of three properties if your buying a second home for your parents.
+However, if you already have a second home and have mortgages on it and your primary home, you can only claim the mortgage interest deduction on two of three properties if you're buying a second home for your parents.
 We’ll get into taxes on investment properties in option No. 3.

-Second home mortgages usually have higher upfront costs and interest rates, Fleming says.
+Second-home mortgages usually have higher upfront costs and interest rates, Fleming says.
 A larger down payment is usually required on a second home, and income requirements can be twice as high to offset the lender’s increased risk, he says.

-You might be able to get you first mortgage with a very low credit score, such as 580, but a higher credit score will be needed to qualify for a mortgage on a second home, he says.
+You might be able to get your first mortgage with a very low credit score, such as 580, but a higher credit score will be needed to qualify for a mortgage on a second home, he says.